vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/interacting-functions.md

 Separating the logic this way makes the private `transfer_from()` function reusable by other dispatchable functions of our pallet, without needing to rewrite the same logic over and over again.
-In our case, we're going to reuse it for the `buy_kitty` dispatchable we're creating in the next section.
+In our case, we're going to reuse it for the `buy_Kitty` dispatchable we're creating in the next section.

 :::tip Your turn!
 **Tip:** Start by writing the `transfer_from()` function, making sure you've included all the necessary state changes.
 Don't forget to "verify first, write last"!